 One Australian expat from Darwin, who also spoke on the condition of anonymity because of the sensitivity around the issue, has remained on the island with his partner despite being out of work for months.
 He suggested the recent bad headlines did not paint a full picture.

 “Foreigners have contributed so much of our income to the island and we love Bali as much as the people who were born here,” he said.

 “We shouldn’t have to pack up and leave because of a few bad eggs you see in the media or if we choose to let our hair down and live a little during these depressing times.”

-Bali’s tourism chief Ida Bagus Agung Partha confirmed that a partial lockdown was now in place on the island until Feb.
-8 and said that recent controversies involving foreigners would not affect the local tourism body’s strategy to attract international visitors back.
+Ida Bagus Agung Partha, the head of the Bali Tourism Board, a body comprising several tourism associations, confirmed that a partial lockdown was now in place on the island until Feb.
+8, and said that recent controversies involving foreigners would not affect its strategy to attract international visitors back.

 “It was the bad attitude of a few tourists and will have nothing to do with our tourism strategies,” he said in an interview.

 Made famous in the best-selling 2010 novel Eat, Pray, Love, Bali has long been viewed and marketed as an exotic utopia where one can thrive on low-budget luxury while chasing dreams of an idyllic island life.

 But for many local residents, the pandemic has exposed lingering concerns over the way the expat community views the island despite the economic benefits they may bring.